Timber Wolf (character): Fictional character biography

 Brin Londo gained powers from experiments conducted on him by his father, Mar Londo.
 Karth Arn, Mar's jealous android assistant, switches identities with Brin, but the plot is eventually revealed when "Lone Wolf" first meets the Legion.
 He is an early graduate of the Legion Academy.
 He is thought dead for six months, but is later revealed to have been kidnapped by the villain Tyr.
 During his captivity, he gains a more wolf-like appearance.
 Timber Wolf has a long-standing romance with fellow Legionnaire Light Lass; they break up due to a misunderstanding when Light Lass finds Timber Wolf embracing Saturn Girl on a frozen asteroid.
 In Action Comics #379 (1969), Timber Wolf battles addiction to the juice of the Lotus Fruit, which was prescribed to help him heal after he was injured in battle.

 In the fourth volume of Legion of Super-Heroes, Timber Wolf is transformed into a dog-like creature dubbed Furball after being blasted with radiation by Doctor Regulus during his attempt to destroy the sun.
 Furball goes missing, resulting in a cadre of Legion members searching for him and Brainiac 5.
 They eventually discover that Darkseid is involved in a scientific process to create a demigod from a young girl, Aria.
 The Legion troop finds Darkseid, who has been holding Aria's father and twin brother hostage.
 Darkseid transforms Aria into the entity Gemini, but is angered by her unwillingness to obey him and restores Brin to his original form.

 Brainiac 5 discovers that Brin is dying due to the effects of his father's experimentation, which have caused his body to deteriorate.
 Brin decides to wait out the remainder of his life with a small group of Legion friends that he feels are "family".
-Gemini attempts to cure Brin, but accidentally transports them both to the 21st century and transforms Brin into a hybrid wolf form.
+Gemini attempts to cure Brin, but accidentally transports them both to the 21st century and transforms Brin into a wolf-like form.

 In the Timber Wolf miniseries, Brin is discovered by a "secret" low-profile group called Point Force that recruits metahumans for undercover operations.
 He reluctantly joins Point Force, realizing they may be his only hope of finding and rescuing Gemini, who has been kidnapped by the Dominators.
 Timber Wolf is later subjected to scientific experimentation, which makes him physically wolf-like while retaining his mind.
 Timber Wolf returns to the future and reconciles with the Legion.